defund12/defund12.org/_emails/us/california/arroyo_grande.md

 body: |-
   Dear Mayor Caren Russom and Arroyo Grande City Council

-  My name is [YOUR NAME] and I am a resident of Arroyo Grande.
+  My name is \[YOUR NAME\] and I am a resident of Arroyo Grande.
 I am writing to demand that the Arroyo Grande City Council adopt a city budget that prioritizes community well-being, and redirects funding away from the police.

   In 2019, the City of Arroyo Grande allocated $6,950,000 dollars to our police system, an inordinate 39% of our total budget.
-This is compared much higher than the amount of money allocated towards community development, with only no money towards affordable housing development.
+This is much higher than the amount of money allocated towards community development ($1,926,900) and affordable housing development ($0).
 Next year, the city estimates that there will be deficits as a result of the pandemic.
 The city may recoup these funds by decreasing the police budget.

   I demand that the City Council begin meaningfully defunding the Arroyo Grande Police Department and re-allocate those funds to programs proven to more effectively promote a safe and equitable community.
 We need funding for community-based mental health services, substance abuse treatment services, affordable housing programs, not police.
 I demand a budget that reflects the actual needs of Arroyo Grande residents.